A lot is changing when it comes to Small Business Social Media Strategies. What should you be focusing on?

 i’m not going to tell you to start creating Virtual Reality Videos or start a ChatBot in this post – they are all things that can work but I’m keeping it simple.
 These are low cost resources and missed opportunities that you may not yet be leveraging, but are easy to start getting results from.
 Once you have these in check.. then move on to something new!

-Here are my tips for small business Social Media Strategies for 2018, in no particular order:
+Here are my tips for small business Social Media Strategies for 2018 and most likely into 2019, in no particular order:

 7 Small Business Social Media Strategies to Move the Needle in Your Business in 2018